 A few notes…

 - ・Before you start this recipe, you’ll need to make a batch of vegan pierogi dough.
 It is super easy.
-Once the dough is resting, it’s time to start working on this recipe.
+Once the dough is resting, it’s time to start working on the vegan cheesy potato and bacon pierogi filling.

-- ・For this recipe, you can either make a batch of Easy Tempeh Bacon or use prepackaged vegan bacon, like Lightlife Smoky Tempeh Strips.
-If you choose to follow the recipe for Easy Tempeh Bacon, it needs hours to marinate, but I won’t deny that it tastes so good in these pierogi.
+- ・The recipe for Easy Tempeh Bacon needs hours to marinate, but it tastes so good in these pierogi.
 Then, simply fry up the tempeh bacon in a skillet, allow it to cool off, and then, crumble it into little pieces.
 It should make ~1 cup of tempeh bacon crumbles.

-These taste awesome topped with some vegan sour cream and chopped green onions.
+These vegan cheesy potato and bacon pierogi taste awesome topped with some vegan sour cream and chopped green onions.
 I can’t wait for you to try them 💜

 1 batch Vegan Pierogi Dough